4D modular flavor symmetric models inspired by higher dimensional theory: 4D low-energy effective field theory from higher dimensional theory

 It is noted that $\phi(x)$ and $\psi(x)$ are 4D fields, while $\varphi(y)$ and $\chi(y)$ are wavefunctions in extra dimensions.
-The wavefunctions $\varphi(y)$ and $\chi(y)$ depend on the modulus $\tau$.
+The wavefunctions $\varphi(y)$ and $\chi(y)$ depend on the modulus $\tau$, namely metric deformations of extra-dimensional space.
 Since this theory is assumed to be modular symmetric, these wavefunctions are modular forms \footnote{ For example, wavefunctions in magnetized D-brane models are modular forms \cite{Kobayashi:2018rad,Kobayashi:2018bff,Ohki:2020bpo,Kikuchi:2020frp,Kikuchi:2020nxn, Kikuchi:2021ogn,Almumin:2021fbk}.}.
 Thus, for fixed modular weight $k$, $\Gamma_N$ representations of wavefunctions $\varphi(y)$ and $\chi(y)$ are constrained as in the previous section.
 For example, for $N=3$, the wavefunctions $\varphi(y)$ and $\chi(y)$ of weight $k=2$ are only the $A_4$ triplet, but not singlets.
 When $k=4$, wavefunctions $\varphi(y)$ and $\chi(y)$ can correspond to either of ${\bf 3}$, ${\bf 1}$, ${\bf 1}'$, but not ${\bf 1}''$.
 The singlet ${\bf 1}''$ can appear for $k=8$ and higher weights.
-Hence, we have constraints on weights $k$ and $\Gamma_N$ representations in higher dimensional theory.
+Hence, we have constraints on weights $k$ and $\Gamma_N$ representations in a higher dimensional theory.
+Note that the value of level $N$ depends on models in a higher-dimensional theory.
+For instance, the $\Gamma_3$ representations appear in twisted modes of the heterotic $T^2/\mathbb{Z}_3$ orbifold \cite{Ferrara:1989qb,Lerche:1989cs,Lauer:1990tm}.
+Other representations are also possible on heterotic orbifolds and magnetized D-brane models.
+The value of $N$ depends on the geometric structure of extra-dimensional spaces as well as background sources.
+It is important to reveal the geometric meaning of $N$, but we leave these issues for future research.